Dreamlinerm/Netflix-Prime-Auto-Skip/README.md

 ## How it works

 The addon is observing every mutation of the dom Tree of the Website.
+The exact classes may be outdated since I do not update these regularly.

 On Netflix it matches the buttons with the data-uia tag containing: